-There’s a reason our lists are trusted by Australian consumers.
+There’s a reason the Choose Cruelty Free List is trusted by Australian consumers.
 Put simply, our strict criteria support the CCF ethos and our continued work to end testing on animals for cosmetics.

 With us, you can be sure that every single aspect is considered, and it’s why our expectations are high.

 The manufacturer of products and all related corporations (if any) must satisfy one of the following criteria:

 The never tested rule

 None of its products and none of its product ingredients have ever been tested on animals by it, by anyone on its behalf, by its suppliers or anyone on their behalf.